pusher/pusher-websocket-react-native/README.md

 ### Reconnection

-There are three main ways in which a disconnection can occur:
+There are three main ways why a connection could be disconnected:

-- The client explicitly calls disconnect and a close frame is sent over the websocket connection
+- The client explicitly calls disconnect and a close frame is sent over the websocket connection.
-- The client experiences some form of network degradation which leads to a heartbeat (ping/pong) message being missed and thus the client disconnects
+- The client experiences some form of network degradation which leads to a heartbeat (ping/pong) message being missed and thus the client disconnects.
-- The Pusher server closes the websocket connection; typically this will only occur during a restart of the Pusher socket servers and an almost immediate reconnection should occur
+- The Pusher server closes the websocket connection; typically this will only occur during a restart of the Pusher socket servers and almost immediatelly it will reconnect.

-In the case of the first type of disconnection the library will (as you'd hope) not attempt a reconnection.
+In the case of the first type of disconnection, the library will (as you would hope) not attempt to reconnect.

 ## Subscribing